Long-form posts on X, voice-first: when to use the format and how to write the 280-character hook

 • Career-defining or thesis-defining posts where you want the writing on the platform's own surface.
 Pinned long-form posts function as voice samples that thread-pinning can't quite match.

-When to stay with threads or single tweets
+When to skip long-form posts and stay with threads

 • Anything under 500 characters.
 The thread format and the single-tweet format both work better below 500.
 Long-form posts that are 280-to-500 characters waste the format's affordance.